Development of stadiums in English football: Crystal Palace

-In January 2011, Crystal Palace announced plans to move from their run-down Selhurst Park home to return to the Crystal Palace National Sports Centre (on the site of the original ground the club left in 1915, a stadium that also hosted the FA Cup final from 1895 to 1914).
+In January 2011, Crystal Palace announced plans to move from their Selhurst Park home to return to the Crystal Palace National Sports Centre (on the site of the original ground the club left in 1915, a stadium that also hosted the FA Cup final from 1895 to 1914).
 The plans involve demolishing the existing structure and redeveloping it into a 40,000-seater purpose-built football stadium.
 Tottenham Hotspur F.C. also released plans to redevelop the NSC into a 25,000-seater stadium, maintaining it as an athletics stadium, as part of their plans to redevelop the Olympic Stadium after the 2012 Summer Olympics and Paralympics.
 However, Spurs' failure to secure the site, which instead went to West Ham United has left the road clear for Palace to pursue the site.

-Their current Selhurst Park home has been all-seater since the mid 1990s, holding more than 26,000 spectators.
+Their current Selhurst Park home has been all-seater since the mid-1990s, holding more than 26,000 spectators.
 In December 2017, the club announced plans to undertake a redevelopment of the Main Stand at Selhurst Park, raising the capacity to approximately 34,000, with the new structure ready by 2021.